If you have a thyroid problem then there’s also a good chance that you are taking other prescription medications.

 These medications work by damaging the thyroid gland directly.

-If your thyroid gland isn’t working properly then it doesn’t matter if your brain is communicating with it, because it simply won’t be able to respond.
+And if your thyroid gland isn’t working properly then it doesn’t matter if your brain is communicating with it or if your body can activate thyroid hormone.

-These medications are typically rare, but you should be aware of them.
+These medications are not as common as some of the others we’ve discussed so far but you should still be aware of them:

-• Potassium iodide – This type of potassium is typically used for dermatology procedures and is not the type of iodine that you are probably familiar with.
-Unless you are getting frequent dermatologic procedures, it’s unlikely you’ve been exposed to this medication.
+- Potassium iodide – This type of potassium is typically used for dermatology procedures and is not the type of iodine that you are probably familiar with.
+Unless you are getting frequent dermatologic procedures, it’s unlikely you’ve been exposed to this medication often enough for it to cause problems.

-• Lithium – Lithium is definitely more common because it is frequently used to treat mood disorders as well as bipolar disorder.
-Lithium, especially if used in high doses and for the long term can permanently cause thyroid damage (4).
+- Lithium – Lithium is definitely more common because it’s used to treat mood disorders and bipolar disorder.
+The problem is that long-term use of lithium, especially if used in high doses can permanently cause thyroid damage (8).
 For this reason, everyone who uses lithium is required to have their thyroid checked at regular intervals.
 What’s interesting here is that certain thyroid medications (like Cytomel and liothyronine) can actually help treat bipolar disorder.
 So if you are using lithium for bipolar disorder and you haven’t tried those therapies you may want to look into them!

-• Amiodarone – Amiodarone is usually used to treat certain heart conditions and is not frequently used nowadays.
-Like lithium, doctors know that amiodarone can cause thyroid problems so they usually keep an eye on thyroid function when you are taking it.
+- Amiodarone – Amiodarone is usually used to treat certain heart conditions and is not frequently used nowadays.
+Like lithium, doctors know that amiodarone can cause thyroid problems so they usually keep an eye on thyroid function when prescribing it.

 Category #4.
 Medications that Block Thyroid Medication Absorption

-• Cholestyramine – Cholestyramine is what is referred to as a binder and it’s usually used to help treat conditions like diarrhea.
-It works by binding to things in the intestinal tract which typically slows down intestinal motility.
-It’s also sometimes used as a detoxification treatment by integrative doctors to help get rid of things you don’t want in your intestinal tract.
-One of the downsides to using this medication is that it can block your thyroid hormone from being absorbed.
+- Cholestyramine – Cholestyramine is what is referred to as a binder and it’s usually used to help lower high cholesterol.
+It’s also sometimes used to treat diarrhea and integrative doctors will occasionally use it to help with detoxification.
+While it can have positive effects, one of the downsides to using this medication is that it can block your thyroid hormone from being absorbed.

-• Estrogen – Estrogen doesn’t directly impact thyroid medication absorption but it can impact how well your thyroid medication is being utilized.
-Estrogen increases thyroid hormone-binding globulin which can bind to free thyroid hormone and limit how much is available for your body to use.
-I’ve included it here because it somewhat closely fits in with these other medications which block thyroid medication absorption.
+- Estrogen – Estrogen doesn’t directly impact thyroid medication absorption but it can impact how well your thyroid medication is being used by the body.
+It does this because it increases thyroid hormone-binding globulin which can bind to free thyroid hormone and limit how much is available for your body to use.
+I’ve included it here because it doesn’t fit neatly into any of the other categories.
+But what you need to know is that if you are taking estrogen or other sex hormones, you may need to make adjustments to your thyroid medication dose.

 Make Sure you Double Check ALL Of your Prescription Medications

-The moral of the story is that you should be very aware that prescription medications come with side effects and these side effects may include problems with your thyroid!
+The moral of the story is that you should be very aware that prescription medications can interfere with your thyroid.

-My recommendation is to take a close look at all of the prescription medications that you are taking.
+My recommendation is to take a close look at all of the prescriptions that you are taking to see if any are causing problems.

-If you find that any of your medications are found on the list above then ask your doctor if you can switch to another type of medication.
+If you find that any of your medications are found on the list above then ask your doctor if you can switch to another type of medication in a different class.

 Now I want to hear from you: